 This film contains examples of:

-- Anachronic Order: Lao B narrates the whole film, meaning the story begins at the end after all the events have happened.
+- Anachronic Order: The Videographer narrates the whole film, meaning the story begins at the end after all the events have happened.

-- Bookends: The film begins and ends with Lao B lying on a boat as it travels down Suzhou River.
+- Bookends: The film begins and ends with the Videographer lying on a boat as it travels down Suzhou River.

-- The Faceless: All of Lao B's scenes are filmed from his point of view, as if we are looking through his eyes.
+- The Faceless: All of the Videographer's scenes are filmed from his point of view, as if we are looking through his eyes.
 Therefore the audience never sees his face.

 - Girlish Pigtails: Moudan sports a pair to show off her childlike nature.

-- Here We Go Again!: After Mardar and Moudan's double suicide, Meimei is inspired to disappear as well, leaving Lao B a note that says "Find me if you love me".
+- Here We Go Again!: After Mardar and Moudan's double suicide, Meimei is inspired to disappear as well, leaving the Videographer a note that says "Find me if you love me".

 - Identical Stranger: Moudan and Meimei look so much alike that Mardar is at first convinced the latter is the former.
-She's not, but in real life, both characters were played by the same actress.
+In-Universe she's not, but in real life, both characters were played by the same actress.

 - The Mourning After: The entire second half of the film concerns Mardar's inability to accept the fact that Moudan is dead and his insistence that she is still alive.
 By the end, we discover that she is.

 - Mythical Motifs: Mermaids for Moudan, seeing as she has a doll of one and tells Mardar right before she jumps off the bridge that she'll come back as one.
-Meanwhile, Meimei swims in a tank as one for tips in a seedy bar.
+Meanwhile, Meimei swims in a tank in a mermaid costume for tips in a seedy bar.